Fire

 Most Australian travel insurance policies won't cover you for travel to Ukraine.
 Do not travel to Ukraine.
 See 'Safety'

 Do not travel to Ukraine.
-If despite our advice, you travel to Ukraine, consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.
+If, despite our advice, you travel to Ukraine, consider your physical and mental health before you travel, especially if you have an existing medical or mental health condition.

 See your doctor or travel clinic to: